Graduate Students

 Aglaia von Götz (B.A.
 Philosophy and Mathematics, University of Zurich; BPhil, University of Oxford) Aglaia’s primary interests are metaphysics and philosophy of language.

 Alina Wang (B.A., Philosophy & Psychology, Smith College, 2019).
-Action, emotion, perception.
+Philosophy of mind and theoretical psychology.
+Perception, action, and emotion.